zentyal/zentyal/docs/en/user/qos.rst

 external network interfaces with assigned upload rate and all internal ones.

 If the external network interface is shaped, then you are limiting eBox output traffic to the Internet.
+If, however, you shape an internal network interface, then the eBox output to internal networks is limited.
 The maximum output and input rates are given by the configuration in `Traffic Shaping --> Interface Rates`.
 As it can be seen, shaping input traffic is not possible directly, that is because input traffic is not predictable nor